kiran167/bungeecoding/README.md

 # bungeecoding
 ## I used VS code to write code in python language.
-### When I run code it stores the input in mentioned csv file in code.
+### When I run code it stores the onput in mentioned csv file in code.